On the Intersection and Composition properties of conditional independence: The Intersection property

-In the notation of \Cref{fig:GK}, the objective is to split $I(\SL X:\SL Y) = g + h$ into a sum of two non-negative quantities and make the part $h = H(\SL{GK}(\SL X, \SL Y))$ as big as possible.
 The optimal value is known as the \emph{Gács--Körner common information}.
 The solution $\SL{GK}(\SL X, \SL Y)$ has as its events the connected components of $G(\SL X, \SL Y)$ and is specified as a function of $(\SL X, \SL Y)$ to evaluate to the connected component in which the outcomes of $\SL X$ and $\SL Y$ both lie.
 Since by construction $\Pr[\SL X=x, \SL Y=y] > 0$ if and only if $x$ and $y$ lie in the same connected component, $G(\SL X, \SL Y)$ is well-defined and satisfies the functional dependence constraints in \eqref{eq:GK}.
 In our context, its significance lies in the following fact:

 \begin{theorem} If $\CI{\SL A:\SL X|\SL Y}$ and $\CI{\SL A:\SL Y|\SL X}$, then $\CI{\SL A:\SL X, \SL Y|\SL{GK}(\SL X,\SL Y)}$. \end{theorem}

 In information theory, this is sometimes called the \emph{double Markov property} after Exercise 16.25 in the book of Csiszár and Körner~\cite{CsiszarKoerner}.